GENERAL DATA PROTECTION REGULATION (GDPR)

 All policies and procedures will be reviewed and updated once a year.
-The review date is set for April 2019.
+The review date is set for Spring 2020.
 This review will be carried out by the DPO and any changes agreed with the Headteacher and Governors.

 Policies and procedures will also be reviewed if there are any changes to how data is managed at the school, Government guidelines or following a breach of data security.

 LEECHPOOL EVENTS AND FUNDRAISING

 At Leechpool we are very lucky to hold events throughout the year to raise money for the school.
 Leechpool Events and Fundraising [LEAF] is a "Friends of " charity that has been set up.
 The committee of this group is set up of parents and staff of Leechpool.
 Mrs Davenport, the Headteacher sits on this committee.
 Mrs Hazel Wellcome, School Business Manager is the Treasurer and the Clerk to LEAF is Mrs Sandra Bailey.
 Mrs Bailey is employed by the school and her time then charged to LEAF.
 This means that she is under all of the same confidentially rules as any other staff member which enables her to have access to the schools computer.

 LEAF hold very little data and anything held is kept at school or on the school computer system.
 Mrs Bailey accesses the files remotely.
 Data held includes:-

 Class lists for discos - produced by school and shredded after the event

 List of volunteers for events - only name is keep on the sheet

 List of external stall holders - list of email and contact details.
 Consent will is required for this list